Spring is here! Life is skittles and life is beer! I think the lovliest time of the year is the Spring. I do! Don’t you? ‘Course you do!Tom Lehrer

 The hot item for purchase this year is the adorable Orange Bird Sipper.
 The cup is filled with an Orange Cream Slushy that is just as sweet as Orange Bird himself.
 It tasted like an Orange Creamsicle milkshake.
 Oh boy, the hype was maxed out for this special little cup.
 The line for Orange Bird started two hours before the festival started and once the booth opened, it took us about 30 minutes to get through it.
 Rumour has it there are “only” 45,000 Orange Birds available for purchase.
 Some are predicting they will run out within the next week or so.
 We’ll see if the hype wears off and the eBay scalpers lay off by then.
 Word the wise: If you don’t want to be hated by everyone at Disney World, don’t buy the max limit of 10 Orange Bird Sippers just to sell on eBay.

 As for other unique merchandise.
 Minnie Mouse is the Queen of Flower & Garden this year.
 There are plenty of mugs, keychains, shirts, and Water Cans adorned with the cutest illustrations I ever did see.
 Mickey Mouse also graces the presence of t-shirts and hats with a more rustic flair.
 The next most popular items are the Violet Lemonade ears, Spirit Jerseys, and key chains.
-These little babies weren’t flying off the shelves quite as much as the
+These little babies weren’t flying off the shelves quite as much as the Orang Bird sippers, but the design was very cute!

 There was also plenty of Annual Passholder merchandise featuring Figment.
 The Figment Magic Band is really quite adorable and if I didn’t spend my paycheck on an Orange Bird, I would have bought this band as well.
 The best place to find AP souvenirs and all other festival merchandise is Odyssey Center.
 You can also find a few treats and drinks at Odyssey like the new Fried Green Tomatoes!